gsbDBI/torch-choice/README.md

 > Authors: Tianyu Du, Ayush Kanodia and Susan Athey; Contact: tianyudu@stanford.edu

+**Note on Installation**: This is a work in progress.
+We recommend installing the package from source to get the latest version and bug-fix patches.
+We are actively working on this package and will be adding more features and examples.
+Please feel free to reach out to us with any questions or suggestions.

 > Acknowledgements: We would like to thank Erik Sverdrup, Charles Pebereau and Keshav Agrawal for their feedback.

 `torch-choice` is a library for flexible, fast choice modeling with PyTorch: it has logit and nested logit models, designed for both estimation and prediction.
 See the [complete documentation](https://gsbdbi.github.io/torch-choice/) for more details.